chrisemunt/mgsi/README.md

 The M/Gateway Service Integration Gateway (**SIG**) is an Open Source network-based service developed for InterSystems **Cache/IRIS** and the **YottaDB** Database Servers.
 It will also work with the **GT.M** database and other **M-like** Databases Servers.
 Its core function is to manage connectivity, process and resource pooling for **M-like** DB Servers.
 The pooled resources can be used by any of the client-facing technologies in this product series (for example **mg\_php** and **mg\_go** etc ...).

+Also included in this package is a message/work queue manager for **YottaDB** and InterSystems **Cache/IRIS**.
+This is implemented as a stand-alone module written in M code, documentation for which can be found [here](./workqueue.md).

 There are two parts to a complete SIG installation:

 * The **DB Superserver**.
 This component resides inside the DB Server and is independently required by other M/Gateway Open Source products.